-The first was easy enough; Mom and I attended Mass on Sundays and Holy Days of Obligation so we were covered.
-I worried, however, about Dad and those not Catholic.
+The first was easy enough; Mom and I attended Mass when required, so we were covered.
+I worried about Dad who never went to church and those not Catholic.
 Sister Mary Joseph explained they were just confused and God, in His justice, forgave and accepted them if they were good.
 When I asked.

 “No, His is just a pronoun, God is everything, he, she, it, male, female, everything.”

 “They don’t sin because they don’t know better.”